Jobs in Finland for Foreigners

 Finland mandates a minimum period of one month for contract termination, increasing with years of service.

 In Espoo, tech companies often offer flexible working hours.
-Oulu's engineering firms provide complete health benefits.
+Oulu's engineering firms provide comprehensive health benefits.
 Vantaa's logistics sector emphasizes strong worker rights and protections.

 Recent updates in 2026 have expanded parental leave policies, offering increased benefits for both mothers and fathers.